MdMonirHossan/aamarPay-django-task-MdMonirHossan/README.md

 # Payment Gateway Integration and Files Uploading System
-This project is a Django-based application that integrates with **aamarPay** for payments and allows users to upload `.docx` or `.txt` files after successful payment.
+This project is a Django-based application that integrates with **AamarPay** for payments and allows users to upload `.docx` or `.txt` files after successful payment.
 Uploaded files are processed with Celery to count words, and results are stored in the database.

 ## Features